UNStats/gender_data_portal/metadata_md/IV_5__I5aac0815__metadata.md

 ## Contact point in international agency

 ---

 ## International agreed definition

-“Professional Judges or Magistrates” means both full-time and part-time officials as of 31 December authorized to hear specifically criminal cases, including in appeal courts, and to make dispositions in a court of law.
+ï¿½Professional Judges or Magistratesï¿½ means both full-time and part-time officials as of 31 December authorized to hear specifically criminal cases, including in appeal courts, and to make dispositions in a court of law.
 Also includes authorized associate judges and magistrates.
 Data refer to 'Female Professional Judges or Magistrates at the national level'.

 ---